 Les Houches – the Start and Finish Point of the Tour du Mont Blanc

 The most popular way to hike the Mont Blanc Circuit is in an anti-clockwise direction, starting and finishing in the town of Les Houches, France.
-Geographically, Les Houches is located only 6 kilometres (3.7 miles) from the popular town of Chamonix.
+Geographically, Les Houches is located only 6 kilometers (3.7 miles) from the popular town of Chamonix.

 How to get to Les Houches

-As we mentioned above, Les Houches is only a small leap from the famously tranquil mountain village of Chamonix – and you’re in the heart of some of the world’s most beautiful mountains, so why not take the adventurous route!
+As we mentioned above, Les Houches is only a small leap from the famously tranquil mountain village of Chamonix – and you’re in the heart of some of the world’s most beautiful mountains, so why not take the adventurous route?!

-Hiking above the Chamonix valley
+Hiking above the Chamonix Valley

-- A 3.5 hour train ride.
-This train fare varies, but you can be expected to pay approximately 30 Euros.
+- A 3.5 hour train ride: This train fare varies, but you can be expected to pay approximately 30 Euros.

 How difficult is Le Tour du Mont Blanc?

 It’s no secret – the most spectacular views aren’t from the bottom of a valley – so the places we go on our trips aren’t exactly what we’d call ‘flat’.
-And the Tour du Mont Blanc is no exception – in fact we’d consider it one of the more physical trips in the Active portfolio.
+And the Tour du Mont Blanc is no exception – in fact we’d consider it one of the more physical trips in the Active Adventures' portfolio.

-But we understand that people of all ages and abilities have the Tour du Mont Blanc in their sights, so that’s why we keep our group sizes small, and there’s two expert local guides on every trip – so we make sure everyone can take their own pace along the way.
+But we understand that people of all ages and abilities have the Tour du Mont Blanc in their sights, so that’s why we keep our group sizes small, and there are two expert local guides on every trip – so we make sure everyone can take their own pace along the way.
 We’ll keep you safe and up-beat, and take care of all the important logistics, so all you have to do is enjoy the incredible European Alps.